FLACK277/FraudDetection/README.md

-# FraudDetection
-I couldn't add the CSV file because it exceeded the size limit and was too large This project implements and compares two machine learning approaches for credit card fraud detection: Logistic Regression and Isolation Forest.
-The code utilizes GridSearchCV to tune model parameters for optimal performance in detecting fraudulent transactions.
-Features

-Analysis of credit card transaction data Implementation of Logistic Regression with class weight tuning Implementation of Isolation Forest with contamination parameter tuning Custom scoring function to balance precision and recall Visualization of model performance across different parameter values
+Here’s a rewritten, professional and GitHub-friendly version of your README section:

+---

+## Credit Card Fraud Detection

-The repository demonstrates how to handle highly imbalanced datasets and optimize fraud detection algorithms to minimize both false positives and false negatives, which are critical considerations in financial security applications.
+This project implements and compares two machine learning approaches—**Logistic Regression** and **Isolation Forest**—for detecting credit card fraud in highly imbalanced datasets.
+The goal is to optimize fraud detection by minimizing both false positives and false negatives, which is critical in financial security.

+### 🔍 Key Features

+* 📊 **Exploratory Data Analysis (EDA):** In-depth analysis of credit card transaction data to understand distribution and identify patterns.
+* 🤖 **Model Implementation:**

+  * **Logistic Regression:** Includes class weight tuning to handle class imbalance.
+  * **Isolation Forest:** Leverages the unsupervised nature of anomaly detection with tuned contamination rates.
+* 🔧 **Hyperparameter Optimization:** Utilizes `GridSearchCV` for parameter tuning to improve model precision and recall.
+* 🧮 **Custom Scoring Function:** Balances precision and recall to suit the specific needs of fraud detection.
+* 📈 **Performance Visualization:** Visual comparison of model metrics across different hyperparameter values for interpretability.

+### 🚀 Objectives

+* Handle severely imbalanced data effectively.
+* Optimize fraud detection algorithms with a strong focus on **precision-recall trade-offs**.
+* Provide a reproducible and extensible baseline for financial anomaly detection projects.